Who can get the Canada Recovery Caregiving Benefit (CRCB)?

 Missing work because of another family member

 If you're missing work to care for a family member who's a dependant or has a , it must be a “close family member”.
-For example, a parent, aunt or uncle, sibling, or another family member who you have a close relationship with.
+For example, it must be a parent, aunt or uncle, sibling, or another family member that you have a close relationship with.